Oussama20000/Next-Gen-Financial-Security-Operations-Center-F-SOC-/Shuffle-Installation.md

 #### **1. Prerequisites**

+    * A clean Ubuntu Server 24 instance.
+    * IP Address: 192.168.1.57
+    * Resource Allocation: 2 vCPUs, 4GB RAM, 100GB HDD
+    * Dependencies: Docker and Docker Compose must be installed on your server.

 Ensure your server meets the following requirements before proceeding:

   * A clean server instance with a Linux-based operating system.